 Please help!
 My skin is drying out like you would never believe.
 It is scaly and itchy at times.
 Could this be as a result of the weather?
 Are there any pointers that you could give me so that I don't feel like my face is cracking and looking like garbage?
 It seems to get worse after I shower.
 What is this?
 What can I do?

+While there are multiple factors that could be contributing to your dry, scaly skin, there are also multiple solutions!
 Here are some tips to help prevent your skin from drying out:

 - Use a humidifier in your room to release some moisture into the air.

 - Apply moisturizer to your face and body before going outside.
 Thicker moisturizers may be more effective, as it will hold in moisture and protect your skin from drying out.
 If you're acne-prone or have sensitive skin, you may talk with a dermatologist to help you find a gentler product.
 You may also want to try ointments that contain petroleum jelly; however, these may leave you feeling greasy so it might be a good idea to use them only at night.

 - Use lip balm/moisturizer to protect your lips.
 Applying one that contains petroleum or mineral oil at night may help you avoid waking up to flaky lips.

 - Limit shower time and use warm water to retain your skin's natural oils, which help hold in moisture.
 If daily showers are on the docket, use warm water instead of hot water and limit the amount of time you spend in the shower or bath to under 15 minutes.

 - Use a gentle cleanser and soap.
 Try mild soaps that have added oils and fats, but avoid products containing perfumes, scents, or alcohol — these may irritate your skin.

 - Apply moisturizer immediately after bathing.
 When you get out of the shower, pat your skin dry instead of rubbing and immediately apply a moisturizing lotion, cream, or oil to help trap water in the skin's surface cells.